Chandansahu7980/Docker_FarmersF4/README.md

 ---

-## 🧾 Documentation
+## 🧾 Documentation & Screenshots

-Detailed system flow, use case diagrams, and functionality descriptions:
+- Detailed system flow, use case diagrams, and screenshots are included in:
   - `Project_F4_Documentation.pdf`

 ---